omersha/omersha.github.io/_posts/2015-12-08-meta-sequences-in-c++.md

 All kinds of runtime hacks (e.g. switching to an array of pointers and constructing its elements in a loop) are obviously evil.
-For example, they introduce an extra level of indirection that obstructs the optimizer, and they present an unattractive choice between heap allocations or using custom allocators.
+For example, they introduce an extra level of indirection that obstructs the optimizer, and they present an unattractive choice between heap allocations or custom allocators.

 Luckily, this problem has an easy and decent solution: